tehnomaan/cpscan/README.md

 # CP-scan
 CP-scan is a Java library for finding and loading files from classpath.
 CP-scan has no dependencies other than Java 11+.
+It only seems to work inside war and does not work when run as standalone java program.

 # Basic Usage